I'm a member

 DESCRIPTIONThe expression levels of various genes in circulating white blood cell or whole blood samples have been reported to discriminate between cases of obstructive coronary artery disease (CAD) and healthy controls.
 Multiplex gene expression testing can be combined with other risk factors to predict the likelihood of obstructive CAD in patients who present with chest pain or other suggestive symptoms, or in asymptomatic patients who are at high risk of CAD.

-A CAD classifier has been developed based on the expression levels, in whole blood samples, of 23 genes plus patient age and sex.
+A CAD classifier has been developed based on expression levels, in whole blood samples, of 23 genes plus patient age and sex.
 This information is combined in an algorithm to produce a score from 1 to 40, with higher values associated with a higher likelihood of obstructive CAD.
-The test is marketed as Corus CAD™ (CardioDx, Inc.).
+The test is marketed as Corus CAD™ (CardioDx, Inc., Palo Alto, California).
 The intended population is stable, nondiabetic patients suspected of CAD either because of symptoms, a high-risk history, or a recent positive or inconclusive test result by conventional methods.

 The Corus CAD™ test is not a manufactured test kit and has not been reviewed by the U.S. Food and Drug Administration (FDA).
-Rather, it is a laboratory-developed test (LDT), offered by the Clinical Laboratory Improvement Act (CLIA)-licensed CardioDx Commercial Laboratory.
+Rather, it is a laboratory-developed test, offered by the Clinical Laboratory Improvement Act (CLIA)-licensed CardioDx Commercial Laboratory.

 Related medical policies are as follows: